 High school students who have registered through the Allegheny Intermediate Unit will be participating in the fall session of PHLF’s Architecture Apprenticeship Program.
 During five full-day sessions, participants (1) tour Homestead, CMU, and downtown Pittsburgh; (2) meet with architects; and (3) develop and present their design solutions for a vacant lot in Homestead, PA.
 By the end of the course, students are more familiar with the Pittsburgh region and have been introduced to key principles in urban planning and historic preservation, the goals of architecture, and the design process.

-Louise Sturgess, Executive Director of PHLF, is the course instructor.
+Tracy Myers, PHLF Co-Director of Education, is the course instructor.
 Representatives from Mon Valley Initiative, Rivers of Steel, and various architectural firms are also involved.